 Will Buttermore is the pastor of Beth Haven Church.
 He began his ministry here in October 2014.
-He and his wife, Sarah, have three daughters, Leanna Lower, Serenity, and Kayla.
-His goals, as well as that of Beth Haven Church, are to proclaim the gospel message and build up believers in the grace and knowledge of our Lord Jesus Christ.
+He and his wife, Sarah, have three daughters, Leanna Lower, Serenity Ohlsen, and Kayla Thew.
+His goals, as well as those of Beth Haven Church, are to proclaim the gospel message and build up believers in the grace and knowledge of our Lord Jesus Christ.

-God’s Word is powerful and able to equip believers to perform the things written in it (II Timothy 3:16-17).
-The cornerstone of our ministry is to “proclaim the word” (II Timothy 4:1-4).
+God’s Word is powerful and able to equip believers to perform the things written in it (2 Timothy 3:16-17).
+The cornerstone of our ministry is to “proclaim the word” (2 Timothy 4:1-4).
 A verse-by-verse study of the Bible, in its entirety over time, will equip believers to apply the teachings of the Bible in their own lives as befitting their royal priesthood (1 Peter 2:9).

 Beth Haven Church was founded in 1960 by Chester McCalley.
 He served as pastor for forty years until his death in May 2000.

 His biblical teachings can be found online at the Word of Truth website, www.wordoftruthkc.org.

 The Bible is exactly what it claims to be — the Word of God, the revelation of God’s grace and truth to man.
 The Holy Spirit guided the human authors of Scripture to ensure that it was recorded without error in the original manuscripts (1 Corinthians 2:10).

 The need for salvation is based on two issues — man’s condition and God’s character.